 STUDENTS & SUSTAINABILITY NEWS FORUM:

 Welcome to an environmental good news forum with sustainability tips for the classroom and home!
-Postings on the positive things kids and adults are doing to help the environment with additional student, school, and home tips and links to help make the learning day a little more sustainable will be added frequently.
+Postings on the positive things kids and adults are doing to help the environment with additional student, school, and home tips and links to help make the learning day a little more sustainable.
 Although a zero waste world is impossible, working toward lowering waste is achievable...and fun!
 (Kellogg, 2019, p. xi).

 GOOD NEWS TIP 11: "Green washing" is all too common these days, and even Ms. Kidd is fooled from time to time.
 Green washing is when a company sees an opportunity to lure environmentally-conscience people into thinking their product is better for the environment.
 The front label of a product is meant to lure us.
 The ingredients and packaging may tell a different story.
 Getting to know better-choice ingredients is key.
 Green washed products often come in labels with...you guessed it, green-colored labels.
 Words such as: Green, Natural, Eco-Friendly, etc. are not environmentally confirmed nor reliable.
 And remember, plastic is not a perfectly recyclable material.
 Once recycled 1-3 times, the plastic is broken down too much and into a landfill it goes!